How Much Product Placement Is Too Much?

 Ready For Your Starring Role?

 Product placement with music is a solid marketing tactic.
 Brands can build upon their lyric or music video, and expand to having an artist social influencer layover program, in store retail music download partnerships, or even a larger celebrity endorsement capitalizing on the brand's relationship with the artist.
-The first step to become involved with music is to determine your goals, which we discuss in our blog 9 Ways to use music marketing to increase sales.

 Our video What Is Product Placement provides more insight into how product placement works for your brand.